taymoork2/collab-ui-react/docs/technology.md

 ## TypeScript & ES6(ES2015)

-* ES6 and TypeScript are the preferred method of writing JavaScript in the app
 * Writing Angular 1.x code in TypeScript and/or ES6 will allow for easier migration to Angular 2